• Skip to primary navigation

 Building raised planter boxes is very easy, and usually more cost effective than purchasing them.
 Follow this easy DIY raised garden box tutorial for an easy design, step-by-step instructions and cost breakdown.

-My tutorial for building raised wooden planter boxes is easy and affordable.
-After you get the materials, you can make a planter box in about 15 minutes.
+🪻My tutorial for building raised wooden planter boxes is easy and affordable.
+After you get the materials, you can make this DIY planter in about 15 minutes.

 Wood selection